sergey-melnychuk/uppercut/doc/design-guide.md

    - TODO Distributed Message Queue (routing, replication, persistence)

 #### TODO

-1. TCP-server:
+1. Add API for generic TCP-server:
+   - Actor-per-Connection, messages: `Send(Vec<u8>)`, `Rcvd(Vec<u8>)`
+   - Usage:
+     - Buffer incoming `Rcvd` until a request is matched
+     - Propagate the request for processing to other actors
-   - Add a way to the expose TCP server
+     - Respond to the connection actor with serialized response in `Send`
-   - API: just let uppercut know how to spawn 'Connection' Actor, that receives `Vec<u8>`
-   - On top of that: HTTP-server:
-     - just provide `fn (Request, Context) -> Response`
+   - Example:
+     - Redis protocol impl?
-     - and `Context`
+     - Distributed hashmap?
+1. Add API for generic HTTP-server on top of the TCP-server:
+   - Actor-per-Connection, Actor-per-Request: `Request(T)`, `Response(U)`
+   - Both `T` and `U` must be serializable (e.g. as JSON)
 1. Test-kit:
    - Allow probing for specific messages at specific Address
    - Allow accessing Actor's internal state (for tests only)